Kore-Collective-Pty-Ltd/Universal-Financial-Identifier-UFID/paystack-node/README.md

    npm start
    ```

 The script will create a transfer recipient and initiate a transfer of 20,000 ZAR.
-Incoming webhook events are logged to the console.
+Incoming webhook events are logged to the console after signature verification.